Joe-Copland/CDI_App/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Joe License - don't see a file for details

 ## Acknowledgments